Non-Compete Agreements and Their Enforceability

 What Is The Reason For Your Non-Compete?

-- A business ownership relationship whereby, pursuant to the terms of your shareholder agreement, partnership agreement or member operating agreement, you are subject to restrictive covenants;
+- A partnership relationship where, under the terms of a shareholder, partnership, or member operating agreement, the partners are subject to non-compete covenants;

-In the States of New Jersey and New York, "non-competition" agreements are heavily scrutinized and enforceability varies depending how the non-compete was drafted and your particular circumstances.
-The following is a brief summary of some information that you should be aware of:
+In most states non-compete agreements are heavily scrutinized and enforceability varies depending how the non-compete was drafted and the particular circumstances.
+Below is a summary of typical non-compete relationships and the enforceability of non-compete agreements:

-- Non-Competes and Employment Relationships - (Lower Enforceability) In the states of New Jersey and New York, non-competition covenants and obligations created as a result of an "employer - employee" relationship face extreme scrutiny.
+NON-COMPETES AND EMPLOYMENT RELATIONSHIPS (Lower Enforceability) - In many states non-competition covenants and obligations created as a result of an "employer - employee" relationship face extreme scrutiny.
 Within this employer relationship, a distinction must be made between "contract employees" and "at-will" employees.

-(High Enforceability) - Many asset sale and stock sale agreements - related to the transfer and sale of a business - include post-closing non-competition covenants and obligations.
-These obligations and covenants, although not guaranteed, are likely to be enforced by a New Jersey Court.
+BUSINESS TRANSFERS AND SALES (High Enforceability) - Many business buy/sell agreements - related to the transfer and sale of a business - include post-closing non-competition covenants and obligations.
+These obligations and covenants, although not guaranteed, are likely to be enforced by courts.

 - Take Your Business from Local Success to National Franchise with The 90 Day Franchise Launch Program